MicrosoftDocs/sql-docs/docs/ssma/db2/what-s-new-in-ssma-for-db2-db2tosql.md

 The v7.8 release of SSMA for DB2 contains the following changes:

-* Change type mapping highlighted in Project Settings.
+* Change type mapping highlighted in *Project Settings*.
 * The ability for users to disable telemetry.

 ## SSMA v7.7